-White Noise for Mac review
+White Noise full review

 White Noise from developer TMSOFT is billed as a popular iOS app that's more recently been made available to Mac users.
 The app provides a wide range of ambient noises - loops of rain, thunder, wind and the like - which are meant to aid rest, sleep and generally make you feel better.
 If you work in a noisy environment you might also want to consider White Noise with decent headphones as a way to block out annoying distractions.
 It's a nice idea, that is further enhanced by the ability to select variations of sounds, rain particularly, from gentle pitter patter to heavy downpours.